cs329yangzhong/specificityTwitter/README.md

 ## Dependencies

-Speciteller is implemented using Python 3.6+.
+SpecificityTwitter is implemented using Python 3.6+.
 It depends on the following packages:
 - pandas
 - nltk
 - pickle